 What parts can leak?

-It is the most common place where the leak initiates.
-For hot tub pumps troubleshooting, turn the power off and look for water leakage under the pump.
+A pump is the most common component from where leaks initiate.
+For a hot tub pump troubleshooting, turn the power off and look for water leakage under the pump.

-If you find the leak source in these parts, they might have to get repaired or ordered depending upon its condition and the leak.
+The heating assembly contains the heater, other components, and the pressure switch.
+If you find the leak source in one of these components, they might need to be repaired or replaced depending on the severity of the leak.

-If any such fittings are loose they can be tightened by hand rather than using a tool to stiffen these fittings.
-If you are tightening using a tool, be cautious not to exert a lot of force.
+If any fittings are loose, they can be tightened manually or with a tool to tighten the fittings.
+If you are using a tool, be cautious not to exert a lot of force.

-Some of the valves are installed on the pump sides so that the water doesn’t have to be switched off or drained for pump repairs.
-Valves are a major culprit of leakage and sometimes need to be replaced, rather than repaired.
+Some of the valves are installed on the pump sides.
+This means that the water doesn’t have to be switched off or drained during pump repairs.

 Hot tub shell